Construction Best Practices

 2. Be Proactive

-One of the most valuable habits of best-in-class organizations is the ability to establish and measure key performance leading indicators.
+One of the most valuable practices of best-in-class organizations is the ability to establish and measure key performance-leading indicators.
 Simply put, they take a proactive leadership problem-solving approach, not a reactive approach.

 If you’re unsure whether you’re a proactive or reactive leader, ask yourself: